appserver-io/appserver/_tuts/running-drupal-on-appserver-io.md

-If you want to use a virtual host to run drupal simply follow the steps below.
-As with any other Webserver using a vhost you first have to add the domain you like to use in your hosts file.
+To run a virtual host simply follow the steps below.
+As with any other Webserver using a vhost you have to add the domain you like to use in your hosts file first.

 ```bash
 sudo vi /etc/hosts